Jadamso/Rbooks/README.md

 * The book is found at <https://jadamso.github.io/Rbooks/>
 * The source materials are found at <https://github.com/Jadamso/Rbooks>
-* Things to fix/add are found at <https://github.com/Jadamso/Rbooks/blob/main/ToDo.md>
+* Errors and issues can be reported at <https://github.com/Jadamso/Rbooks/issues>

 To preview locally,